 WP2/16 work related to ICTs and climate change

 USN work in Q25 is related to the usage of ICT to mitigate climate change.
-For more information, see Q25 report (in particular F.USN-CC which is ready for consent at this SG16 meeting).
+For more information, see Q25 report (in particular F.USN-CC which is ready for Consent at this SG16 meeting).

 IPR statements